 For Foals: Discuss a foal vaccination program with your veterinarian with respect to your operation.

-For Pregnant mares: should be vaccinated with Prodigy or Pneumabort K1b at 5, 7, and 9 months of pregnancy to help prevent Rhino abortions.
-They should be vaccinated with A 4-way, Rabies, WNV, and dewormed with Strongid Paste about 4 weeks before foaling.
+For Pregnant Mares: Should be vaccinated with Pneumabort K1b at 5, 7, and 9 months of pregnancy to help prevent Rhino abortions.
+They should be vaccinated with a 4-way, Rabies, WNV, and dewormed with Strongid Paste about four weeks before foaling.
 This helps to ensure that the immunity from the mare is passed on to the foal in her colostrum.
 Mares and foals should both be dewormed with a Strongid Paste at ten days of age.